National Space Trophy Winners

 driving force in the U.S. human spaceflight program from its beginning to the space shuttle era, was the recipient of the 1999

 National Space Trophy.
-Born in Phoebus, Virginia, Dr. Kraft graduated from Virginia Polytechnic in 1944.
+Born in Phoebus, Virginia, Kraft graduated from Virginia Polytechnic in 1944.
 He joined NASA's

 predecessor at Langley Field in Virginia the next year and spent fourteen years testing aircraft.
 When NASA formed in '58, Dr.